-Prior to arriving at USF, Professor Grossman taught at Tuck School of Business at Dartmouth College and the Haskayne School of Business at the University of Calgary.
-He spent the first five years of his career at an analytics consulting firm working on data-intensive optimization systems in the United States and Scandinavia.
+He spent the early years of his career at an analytics consulting firm working on large-scale systems for operations and planning in the United States and Scandinavia.
 His experience includes writing research and production software in multiple programming languages on multiple platforms.

 - PhD, Management Science & Engineering, Stanford University, 1994

 - BS, Mechanical Engineering, University of Illinois at Urbana, 1984

 - Professor roles at Tuck School of Business at Dartmouth College, Haas School of Business at UC Berkeley, Haskayne School of Business at University of Calgary